micahsheats/DCS325-Portfolio/README.md

 ## Reflection Questions
 ##### What was your experience in using React+Vite for building web apps compared to "rolling your own" using HTML, CSS, & JavaScript?

 - I enjoyed both in separate ways.
 First, I enjoyed rolling out my own because it was relatively intuitive, as we had to learn and build everything from the ground up.
 I also enjoyed using React, however, because of the automated aspect and pre-packaged things we could use to make the website look good.
-React was also much harder for me to understand, however, so that was a negative because it caused much more stress.
-In all, though, I would definitely trend towards a React app should I try to build something after this class.
+React was also much harder for me to understand though, so that was a negative because it caused much more stress.
+In all,I would definitely trend towards a React app should I try to build something after this class.